Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights

-Oddsmakers project the Denver Broncos (3-3) to put up a fight in their attempt to end their three-game losing streak, as they are just 3.5-point underdogs in a matchup against the Cleveland Browns (3-3) on Thursday, October 21, 2021 at FirstEnergy Stadium.
-The contest has a 42-point over/under.
+Oddsmakers expect the Denver Broncos (3-3) to put up a fight in their attempt to halt their three-game losing streak, as they are just 3-point underdogs in a matchup with the Cleveland Browns (3-3) on Thursday, October 21, 2021 at FirstEnergy Stadium.
+The contest has a 42.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.